ARQ: A Mixed-Precision Quantization Framework for Accurate and Certifiably Robust DNNs: Approach

 with $b_{\text{min}}$ and $b_{\text{max}}$ here denoting the min and max bit-width.

-As described in lines \ref{alg:arq:lineA} and~\ref{alg:arq:linecombine} in Algorithm \ref{alg:arq}, the actions are combined into a list $A = (a_1, a_2, \ldots, a_k, a_{k+1}, \ldots, a_d)$ where $a_d$ is the final action the agent made for the last layer.
-When all layers has been traversed by the agent, the list $A$ is transformed into discrete bit-width form policy $P_t$ fot the $t_{th}$ iteration: $P_t = (b_1, b_2, \ldots, b_k, b_{k+1}, \ldots, b_d)$ which is also limited by the resource constraint $C_0$.
+As lines \ref{alg:arq:lineA} and~\ref{alg:arq:linecombine} in Alg.~\ref{alg:arq} state, the actions are combined into a list $A = (a_1, a_2, \ldots, a_k, a_{k+1}, \ldots, a_L)$ where $a_L$ is the final action the agent made for the last layer.
+When all layers have been traversed by the agent, the list $A$ is transformed into a discrete bit-width policy $P_t$ for the $t_{th}$ iteration: $P_t = (b_1, b_2, \ldots, b_k, b_{k+1}, \ldots, b_L)$ which is also limited by the resource constraint $C_0$.
 When the given $P_t$'s resource usage exceeds $C_0$, the bit-width will be decreased sequentially from back to front.